JujuAdams/Chatterbox/docs/latest/concept-yarn-script.md

 ## Functions

-By default, Chatterbox includes a `visited()` function, used to check whether a node has been entered.
+By default, Chatterbox includes a `visited()` function which returns the number of times a node has been entered.

 ```yarn
 <<if visited("GoToCity")>>